max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			anim.getTimeRatio()												// get current linear animation time (0-1)
-			anim.setReversed(reverse)										// set animation direction, toggles if no argument given. reverse: 'true' to set to reverse. anim.getReversed()												// returns true if the animation is currently reversed anim.isPlaying()												// returns true if the animation is currently playing anim.setCallbackAtTime(v, f)									// registers a callback function on the first frame that v >= t (or v <= t if playing reversed). only 1 callback is supported at this time. call without arguments to clear. v: the linear animation time (0-1) at which to call this callback. f: the function to call. anim.start(atTime, skipDelay)									// start the animation. atTime: (optional) time ratio (0-1) to start playing from. skipDelay: (optional) ignore the delay value. anim.stop(callEndFunction)										// stop the animation. callEndFunction: (optional) whether to call the .endFunction, default is false.
+			anim.setReversed(reverse)										// set animation direction, toggles if no argument given. reverse: 'true' to set to reverse. anim.getReversed()												// returns true if the animation is currently reversed anim.isPlaying()												// returns true if the animation is currently playing (waiting for delay also counts as playing) anim.setCallbackAtTime(v, f)									// registers a callback function on the first frame that v >= t (or v <= t if playing reversed). only 1 callback is supported at this time. call without arguments to clear. v: the linear animation time (0-1) at which to call this callback. f: the function to call. anim.start(atTime, skipDelay)									// start the animation. atTime: (optional) time ratio (0-1) to start playing from. skipDelay: (optional) ignore the delay value. anim.stop(callEndFunction)										// stop the animation. callEndFunction: (optional) whether to call the .endFunction (if animation was still playing), default is false.

 		Example, smoothly animating transform 'trf' one unit to the right (default duration is 1 second)